-T&P Relief Valve and Pipe Insulation
+T&P Relief Valve and Pipe Insulation (Some Models)

-- Locate the temperature and relief valve on the water heater (also known as a T&P Relief Valve, Figure 15B). - 2.
-Locate the slit running the length of the insulation. - 3 Spread this slit open and slip it up under the T&P Relief Valve.
-See Figure 15B.
-Apply gentle pressure to the insulation to ensure it is fully seated on the T&P Relief Valve.
-Once sealed secure the insulation with a section of duct tape, electrical tape, or equivalent.
-IMPORTANT: The insulation or tape must not block the discharge opening or hinder access to the manual relief lever.
-Ensure a discharge pipe is installed into the T&P valve discharge opening per the instructions manual. - 4.
-Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation. - Spread the slit open and slip the insulation over the cold water (inlet) pipe.
-Apply gentle pressure along the length of the insulation to ensure it is fully seated around the

-- pipe.
-Also ensure that the base of insulation is flush with the water heater.
+- Locate the temperature and pressure relief valve on the water heater (also known as a T&P relief valve).
+See Figure 16. - Locate the slit running the length of the T&P relief valve insulation. - 3.
+Spread the slit open and fit the insulation over the T&P relief valve.
+See Figure 16.
+Apply gentle pressure to the insulation to ensure that it is fully seated on the T&P Relief Valve.
+Once seated, secure the insulation with duct tape, electrical tape, or equivalent.
+IMPORTANT: The insulation or tape should not block or cover the T&P relief valve drain opening.
+Also, the insulation or tape should not block or hinder access to the manual relief lever (Figure 16).
+Ensure that a discharge pipe is installed into the T&P valve discharge opening per the instructions in this manual. - 4.
+Locate the hot water (outlet) & cold water (inlet) pipes to the water heater. - Locate the slit running the length of a section of pipe insulation. - 6.
+Spread the slit open and slip the insulation over the cold water (inlet) pipe.
+Apply gentle pressure along the length of the insulation to ensure that it is fully seated around the pipe.
+Also, ensure that the base of the insulation is flush with the water heater.
 Once seated, secure the insulation with duct tape, electrical tape, or equivalent. - 7.
-Repeat steps 5 through 6 for the hot water (outlet) pipe. - 8.
+Repeat steps 5 and 6 for the hot water (outlet) pipe. - 8.
 Add additional sections of pipe insulation as needed.